microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitycontainer-post-identityproviders.md

 ## Request body

-In the request body, provide a JSON representation of [socialIdentityProvider](../resources/socialidentityprovider.md) object in Microsoft Entra ID.
+In the request body, provide a JSON representation of [socialIdentityProvider](../resources/socialidentityprovider.md), [oidcIdentityProvider](#oidcidentityprovider) or an [appleManagedIdentityProvider](../resources/applemanagedidentityprovider.md) object in Microsoft Entra External ID.

 In Azure AD B2C provide a JSON representation of [socialIdentityProvider](../resources/socialidentityprovider.md), [openIdConnectIdentityProvider](../resources/openidconnectidentityprovider.md), or an [appleManagedIdentityProvider](../resources/applemanagedidentityprovider.md) object.